maticnetwork/matic.js/examples/README.md

 There are some prefilled data in `config.js` but feel free to change anything as per your needs.

 **Note:** - Be careful with your private key, Use a key you are comfortable with for development purpose.
-And try not to make it public by doing actions such as commiting to repo or referencing on any online site.
+And try not to make it public by doing actions such as committing to repo or referencing on any online site.

 ### 2. Install package